CCurl/q4/README.md

-# Q4 - A fast register-based interpreter
+# Q4 - A fast register-based interpreter/VM

 ## Paradigm
 Q4 is a register-based system.
 For Q4, this means:
-- There is an "accumulator" register (ACC).
+- There is an "accumulator" register, called ACC.
-- The ACC is similar to TOS in a stack-based system.
+- The ACC is somewhat similar to TOS in a stack-based system.
-- A constant sets the ACC.
-- Naming a first-class register sets the ACC.
+- Naming a first-class register or specifying a constant sets the ACC.
-- If an operation results in a value, that value goes into the ACC.
+- Operations may use and/or set the ACC.
+- Operations can be chained.

+There is no compilation in Q4.
+The source code is executed directly.

 ## Registers
 There are two types of registers, first-class and second-class:
 - The first-class registers are (A-Z).
 - The second-class registers are (a-z).
 - Naming a first-class register sets the ACC.
-- Both types can be set and can come after an operator (":<x>" or "+<a>").
+- Both types can be set and can come after an operator (eg - ":<x>" or "+<a>").

 ## Operations
 An operation can take 0, 1 or 2 operands:
-- If an operation takes no operands just do whatever they do (eg - '"' or ';').
+- If an operation takes no operands, it just does whatever it does (eg - '"' or ';').
-- If an operation takes one operand use the ACC for that operand (eg - '.' or ',').
+- If an operation takes one operand, the ACC is the operand (eg - '.' or '[').
-- If an operation takes two operands use the ACC and (expr) (eg - '*' or '=').
+- If an operation takes two operands, the ACC and (expr) are they (eg - '*' or '=').
 - If an operation results in a value, that value goes into the ACC.
 - Operations can be chained (eg - M*X+B:Y).